 Step 4: Write your Shopping List

 This is the last step; you’re almost done with your plan!
 Read your recipes carefully, and write a shopping list.
 You might have to duck into the pantry once or twice during this process, to check if you have certain spices, grains or canned ingredients.

 We like to organize our shopping list loosely according to the location of the ingredients at the store.
 All the produce items go together on the page, and the same with meats, bulk items, dairy, etc. This will help you avoid walking in circles in the supermarket (unless you want a little extra exercise.)

 With some practice, you’ll be able to do all your grocery shopping for the week in one day.
 (If you’ve got little kids, you know how lovely this sounds.)

 Thanks following along with us!
-Before you dive into your own meal plan, here’s our favorite fun printable for you to download and stick to your fridge:
+Before you dive into your own meal plan, here’s a fun printable for you to download and stick to your fridge.

-We also want to welcome you to sign up for our meal planning service!
+We also want to welcome you to sign up for our meal plans!
 If you’re intimidated by meal planning, this is a great place to start.
 We do all the hardest parts for you. 😉

 Got your meal plan in hand?
 Prep and planning are peas in a pod.
 Check it out the sister post to this one, 8 Things I learned about Meal Prep!